 Bachelor of Arts in Speech, Language and Hearing Science

-- the methods for identifying, preventing, assessing and treating disorders;
+- methods for preventing, assessing and treating those disorders.

 When you graduate, you will be prepared to pursue advanced study in speech-language pathology or audiology, satisfying Standard IV-B (Basic Communication Processes) of the Knowledge and Skills Assessment required by the American Speech-Language-Hearing Association.
 Alternatively, you will have developed a foundation for graduate work in special education, early childhood education, teaching of English as a second language and foreign language education, as well as various other health- and education-related professions.

 You will need a master’s degree in order to apply for certification as a speech-language pathologist; a professional doctorate is required to become an audiologist.